 Intact fish skin for the management of chronic wounds such as diabetic wounds, pressure ulcers, vascular ulcers, draining wounds and also trauma wounds and surgical wounds.

 Other skin substitutes products are based on tissues of human and porcine origin.
 Mammalian tissue carries the risk of disease transmission to humans that is nonexistent from the Atlantic cod to humans.
 Regulatory bodies have strict requirements on tissues from farm animals including viral inactivation methods involving treatment with detergents that remove lipids from the tissues and denature the native structure leaving behind only the most insoluble collagens.
 Products from human tissues like skin and dehydrated human amnion/chorion membrane call for extensive use of antibiotics to reduce bioburden.
 The intact fish skin graft is not subject to this harsh treatment, leaving a more naturally intact product with its associated benefits.

 The fish are caught in the pristine waters of North Atlantic Ocean off the township of Isafjordur, on the northwest coast of Iceland.
 Each and every batch of raw materials is tracked to ensure product quality.
 The fish skin is processed using a proprietary method that preserves its structure and lipid composition.

-Kerecis Omega3 Wound has been approved by the FDA and European regulatory authorities for wound healing.
+Intact fish skin has been cleared by the FDA and European regulatory authorities for wound management.
 The product is undergoing registration at multiple regulatory authorities around the world.

 Kerecis has been awarded multiple patents protecting the core technology in the U.S. and other countries, and several more applications are pending.
-Kerecis is committed to building a substantial patent portfolio protecting the company´s intellectual property so that revenue from manufacturing and licensing activities can be maximized over the invention’s lifetime.
+Kerecis is committed to building a substantial patent portfolio protecting the company´s intellectual property.